By Shannon Boklaschuk

 “It all comes down to water and water availability, or the lack of availability,” Chutko said.
 “That’s what we’re trying to get at with this program—making sure that students understand that flooding and drought aren’t polar opposites; they’re both happening at the same time, and the impact that those two things have is absolutely huge.”

-The new Certificate in Water Science is one of 16 diverse certificate programs currently offered in the College of Arts and Science, ranging from biological research and computing to Indigenous governance and politics, jazz, medical language and much more.
+The new Certificate in Water Science is one of more than 30 diverse certificate programs currently offered in the College of Arts and Science, ranging from biological research and computing to Indigenous governance and politics, jazz, medical language and much more.
 Visit the certificates webpage for more information.